MSc Applied Mathematics, Dalhousie University

 BBA, Acadia University

 Michele has been in the marketing field for 30 years, her work spanning both the public and private sectors and a variety of industries.
 Along the way, she’s worked in Public Affairs with the Department of National Defence in Ottawa, and marketed fries for McCain Foods (Canada), sand and gravel for The Shaw Group Ltd. and medical devices for Uplift Technologies.
 She’s also done private consulting with organizations ranging from start-ups to large nationals.
 Michele’s core skills include strategic planning & execution, research & analysis, branding & product positioning, and new product planning & launches.
 Within ACENET, Michele is responsible for building the ACENET brand, expanding awareness of the benefits of advanced research computing and attracting new clients.

 Please follow instructions on the Ask Support page in order to reach the entire technical team.
-This is the preferred method of requesting technical support and will ensure that your request is assigned a number and tracked.
+This is the best method of requesting technical support and will ensure that your request is assigned a number and tracked.